soumikbaithalu/soumikbaithalu/README.md

 ### 🤔 What do I do?

- - :green_book: I am a  3th year, with a great interest in python.
+ - :green_book: I am a Final year, with a great interest in python and web-development.
  - :green_book: Building projects in OpenCV and AI.
  - :green_book: Looking for interesting opportunities in Software Engineering.